SARSEF 2021 Winners

 - Ask them to discuss variables that could have influenced results.
 Tell us why their project is important for the real world.

-- Have students type up each section and print graphs and/or charts.
-Ask students to plan out and paste all sections on to display board.
+- Have students type up each section and create graphs and/or charts.
+Ask students to plan out and represent all sections on slides using Google Slides, Microsoft PowerPoint, or Keynote.

 - Encourage students to select a catchy, creative title.